ScryEngineering/scrygroup.com/content/blog-posts/2020-03-16/coronovirus-update.md

 ## Don't step down from hard decisions

 One of the toughest things in difficult times is making decisions.
 It is easy to do nothing but decisions must still be made and avoiding making the tough decisions tends to make things worse.
+If you are a leader you must step up, this is not the time to abdicate.

 One thing that can help you be able to make decisions is to be very mindful of the amount of mental capacity you have available to you. *In times of stress you will have less capacity to think than normal*.
 Proactively planning to help deal with future stress is especially important.